Pea shoots: Culinary uses

 In Chinese cuisine, the most popular pea shoot dish is called suan rong chao dou miao (蒜蓉炒豆苗), which directly translates to stir-fried pea sprouts with garlic.
 Another Chinese dish features the vegetable in a light soup, called shang tang dou miao (上汤豆苗), which directly translates to bean sprouts in soup.
 Due to their seasonal nature, dishes that feature the vegetable are often only offered during the winter months in China and many Chinese restaurants in the United States.
 Pea shoots are particularly associated with southern China, including Yunnan, where their return signifies the start of the "spring feast" season.

 In Western countries, the vegetable has gained popularity in more gourmet settings, used as attractive garnishes and in restaurants focused on more healthy eating.
 Their sweet and grassy taste pairs well in salads or atop grain or vegetable bowls.

 Nutrition

 Pea shoots are a good source of fiber, vitamins, and minerals.
-In a 1 ounce serving (roughly two cups), pea shoots are a rich source (20% or more of the Recommended Dietary Allowance) of vitamin C (35.5% RDA) and vitamin K (132% RDA), and provides a good amount of vitamin A as well (15% RDA).
-Its fiber content can help stimulate the digestive tract and it is also a good source of iron, which can help facilitate oxygen transportation and cell growth, and potassium, which ensures your heart, kidneys, and other organs work right.
+In a 1-ounce serving (roughly two cups), pea shoots are a rich source (20% or more of the Recommended Dietary Allowance) of vitamin C (35.5% RDA) and vitamin K (132% RDA), and provide a good amount of vitamin A as well (15% RDA).
+Their fiber content can help stimulate the digestive tract and they are also a good source of iron, which can help facilitate oxygen transportation and cell growth, and potassium, which ensures the heart, kidneys, and other organs work right.